sergedesmedt/BoostrapDeconstructed/TheBootstrap4GridDeconstructed.md

 - lg: larger than or equal to 992px
 - xl: larger than or equal to 1200px

-So, in the above when we used a class with "sm" as the breakpoint, then we meant:: if your browser window is wider then or equal to 576px use columns, otherwise use rows.
+So, in the above when we used a class with "sm" as the breakpoint, then we meant: if your browser window is wider then or equal to 576px use columns, otherwise use rows.

 Of course, we can use classes with different breakpoints on a single element:
 ```